 Once you have taken it all in, you can make your way down to the Yosemite Falls Trail and back down to your car.

 Don’t underestimate the downhill; I thought it was the worst part when I went as it is hard on the knees with the uneven rocks, consider carrying a trekking pole if you go for this part.

-All in all, this is an epic hike to do once in Yosemite Valley, be sure you are prepared for it though as it is tough.
+All in all, this is an epic hike to do in Yosemite Valley.
+Be sure you are prepared for it though, it is tough.
 Let me know what you think in the comments.